Wine-Tasting Myth Busting: Wine-Tasting is Fancy & Formal

 Food options at Korbel's on-site deli

-Food options at Korbel Champagne Cellars’ on-site deli
+Tempting options at Korbel Champagne Cellars’ on-site deli in Guerneville, California.

-Not only do wine and bubbly tastings here range from free to $15, but Korbel also has its own onsite deli and market.
-Food offerings range from $12 to $25, and include sandwiches, salads, and a cheese-and-charcuterie board.
+Not only do wine and bubbly tastings here range from free to $15, but Korbel also has its own onsite deli and market to satisfy.
+Food offerings range from $12 to $25 and include sandwiches, salads, and a cheese-and-charcuterie board.

 Porter-Bass owner Sue Porter leading a tasting of her son's wines

-Porter-Bass owner Sue Porter (center) pouring a tasting of her son Luke Bass’ wines
+Porter Bass owner Sue Porter (center) pouring a tasting of her son Luke Bass’ wines at the winery in Guerneville, California.

-Luke Bass grew up on his parents’ biodynamic vineyard, and now he makes Pinot noir, Chardonnay and other lauded wines from it.
-His mom, Sue, often leads tastings (by appointment only) at the family’s laid-back farm property, which often happen on benches and in folding chairs around a makeshift wine-barrel bar.
+Luke Bass grew up on his parents’ biodynamic vineyard, and now he makes Pinot Noir, Chardonnay, and other lauded wines from the vineyard.
+His mom, Sue, often leads tastings (by appointment only) at the family’s laid-back farm property, which often happen in the great outdoors on benches and folding chairs around a wine-barrel “bar.”

 Sebastopol